Dre Campbell Farm

 Pepper is another vegetable that thrives well with a variety of other plants.

-Companion plants for peppers on the vegetable side might include radishes, spinach, lettuce, garlic, leeks, and onions.
-Additionally, geraniums, petunias, marigolds, basil, and chives will work well to keep away certain pests.
+Good companion plants for peppers are radishes, spinach, lettuce, garlic, leeks, and onions.
+Also, geraniums, petunias, marigolds, basil, and chives will repel some pests.

 11. Zucchini

-Consider companion planting zucchini with beans, corn, radishes, parsley, spinach, nasturtiums, and marigold.
-Likewise, keep it away from potatoes and pumpkins.
+Consider companion planting zucchini with beans, corn, radishes, parsley, spinach, nasturtiums, and marigolds.
+However, please keep it away from potatoes and pumpkins.

 12. Potatoes

-Peas, beans, and a variety of cruciferous vegetables pair well with potatoes in the garden.
+Peas, beans, and various cruciferous vegetables pair well with potatoes in the garden.

 Herbs and Flowers

-Herbs and flowers such as sunflowers, marigold, sage, zinnias, parsley, nasturtiums, dill, borage, sedum, lavender, and cosmos also make great plant companions.
+Herbs and flowers, like sunflowers, marigolds, and sage, are great companions.
+So are zinnias, parsley, nasturtiums, dill, borage, sedum, lavender, and cosmos.

-They are both renowned for their insecticidal properties and ability to attract pollinators.
-Moreover, some also provide shelter and protection for the more delicate plant species around them.
+They are renowned for their insecticidal properties and ability to attract pollinators.
+Some also provide shelter and protection for delicate plants.

 More Companions?